-735 Big Horn Ave., Worland • 307-347-4225 www.kingscarpetoneworland.com BASIN Basin Bike Path, Barbara Anne Greene he town of Basin is located in Big Horn County at the intersection of U.S. Highway 16/20 and Wyoming Highway 30.
+735 Big Horn Ave., Worland • 307-347-4225 www.kingscarpetoneworland.com BASIN Basin Bike Path, Barbara Anne Greene The town of Basin is located in Big Horn County at the intersection of U.S. Highway 16/20 and Wyoming Highway 30.
 It is the county seat and is home to historical buildings such as the courthouse and library.
 Incorporated in 1902, Basin is 60 miles east of Cody and 110 miles from Yellowstone National Park's east entrance.
 A short drive east will put you in the Bighorn Mountains in 25 miles.
 Basin isn't typically thought of as a "tourist" town as we only have one motel and two RV parks.
 There are more in the neighboring community in Greybull.
 We have a café, a grocery store, a gas station with a convenience store and a drive-thru coffee place.
 Food is also available at the one bar in town.
 There is a pizza truck that comes Monday evenings. -In nearby Burlington you'll enjoy a great pizza place that is in an old bank.
 There is limited access to fuel in Burlington. -We have a very large and beautiful park with a covered gazebo and playground.
 It is a great place to stretch your legs, relax and let the kids run around.
 During the summer we have an outdoor pool and a fishing pond.
 There is a lighted walking path and baseball fields.
 Tennis and pickleball courts are available in one of the smaller town parks. -The boat ramp in Basin gives easy access to the Big Horn River for boating or fishing.
 There are bathrooms, picnic tables, gazebo and barbecue grills and a grassy area for day stays.
 It is also a great place to start a 4-wheeler drive out to the trailed badlands to the east. -If you need a Wi-Fi or computer visit the library. -The towns/areas of Hyattville, Burlington, Otto and Manderson offer a view into small town America.
 They all have free parks with playgrounds.
 Be sure you check out the petroglyphs in Hyattville at the Medicine Lodge Archaeological Site and Wardell Reservoir for fishing/boating.
 It is located near Otto.
 The Basin Area Chamber has an active Facebook page where what is happening in the area is shared every week.
 You can find us at Basin Area Chamber/South Big Horn County.
-Events Calendar MAY - Hyattville Cowboy Carnival, Memorial Day weekend JUNE - Lilac Days, first weekend, free.

-JULY - Basin Boat Dock Park, July 17, 9 am - 4 pm Float the river, fishing tournament, games, food and entertainment AUGUST - Big Horn County Fair.
-July 31 - August 6 Cornhole Tournament, August 3 DECEMBER Christmas Lights-Once voted the most lit up small town in Wyoming this is the place to go if you enjoy Christmas lights.
+Events Calendar MAY - Hyattville Cowboy Carnival, Memorial Day weekend JUNE - June 1 Free kids fishing day, Basin Fishing Pond; Lilac Days, first weekend, free.
+JUNE - JULY - Entertainment in Washington Park, 7 p.m.
+Thursdays; Farmers Market, Saturdays, 10 a.m., Main Street.
+AUGUST - Big Horn County Fair.
+July 29 - August 4; Fair Parade, Aug.
+3 DECEMBER Christmas Lights-Once voted the most lit up small town in Wyoming this is the place to go if you enjoy Christmas lights.
+Dec.
+19 - Christmas Bazaar, 2 p.m., Fairgrounds